 Context matters.
 I am a woodworker.
 Much of the furniture in my house was built by me, including the three beds that my children sleep in.
 I have also built tables – lots of tables.
 I was originally attracted to woodworking because of the desire to create something beautiful and useful, and because I have no other art form that I practice or am good at.

-Professor Amy Cohn is an Associate Professor and Thurnau Professor in the Department of Industrial and Operations Engineering at the University of Michigan College of Engineering.
-She is also the Associate Director of the University of Michigan Center for Healthcare Engineering and Patient Safety, as well as an Affiliate of the MIT Global Airline Industry Program.
+Professor Amy Ellen Mainville Cohn is an Alfred F. Thurnau Professor in the Department of Industrial and Operations Engineering at the University of Michigan, where she also holds an appointment in the Department of Health Management and Policy in the School of Public Health.
+Dr. Cohn is the Associate Director of the University of Michigan Center for Healthcare Engineering and Patient Safety (CHEPS) and serves on the Institute Leadership Team of the Institute for Healthcare Policy and Innovation (IHPI).

 As the Dixon and Carol Doll Executive Director of the Center for Entrepreneurship at University of Michigan, Jonathan focuses his efforts on facilitating and inspiring entrepreneurship and innovation in the PhDs, PostDocs, and Faculty at the University of Michigan.
 He assists the researchers throughout the project lifecycle including concept creation and business model generation.
 As a part of this work, he currently manages the nationally acclaimed NSF Innovation-Corps program (NSF I-Corps) for the Midwest region as well as manages statewide innovation education programs for the Michigan Economic Development Corporation.